clementdaures/atlas_manager/README.md

 ### 📁 Repository Purpose

 This repository serves as the **central hub** for the technical pipeline of _Andhakara_.
-Atlas Manager is a fork of Tik Manager
+Atlas Manager is a fork of Tik Manager.
 It contains:
 - Scene and asset management tools
 - Access to production documents